 - 50 g butter

-Extra soft brioche with crunchy caramelized brown sugar Directions
+Instructions: Extra soft brioche with crunchy caramelized brown sugar

-- In a large bowl mix the flour with the dry yeast, 2 tablespoons of sugar, a pinch of salt and the lemon zest.
+In a large bowl mix flour with active dry yeast, 2 tablespoons of sugar, a pinch of salt and the lemon zest.

-- Heat the milk over low together with in butter to melt it completely.
-Turn off the heat and let cool slightly.
+Heat the milk over low flame together with the butter to melt it completely.
+Turn off the heat and let it cool down slightly.
 Pour the warm milk, barley malt syrup and the egg into the flour mix and begin to stir.